GenericMappingTools/gmt/doc_modern/rst/source/clip.rst

-.. index:: ! psclip
+.. index:: ! clip

 ******
-psclip
+clip
 ******

 .. only:: not man